 NOTE > TEAMS MUST HAVE THE # OF STARTING PLAYERS FOR THAT SPORT OR MORE BEFORE THEIR TEAM WILL BE APPROVED.
 TEAMS THAT FAIL TO MEET THE MINIMUM NUMBER OF PLAYERS WILL BE DELETED ON THE DAY OF THE DEADLINE. > example ... basketball teams must have 5 players on the roster online by the deadline or they will be deleted.

 Payments / Refunds

 4. Duties of Team Captains

 If an organization is to be successful in intramural sports competition, a good team captain is essential.
 It is not feasible or practical to meet with the hundreds of players participating in intramural sports; that is why the role of team captain is pivotal to Intramural success.
 Matters affecting his/her team are communicated through him/her, and the captain, in turn, is responsible for passing the information on to the team members.
-Each captain will act as the official liaison between the team and the Recreational Sports Staff and must maintain direct contact in order to insure proper communication.
+Each captain will act as the official liaison between the team and the Wellness and Recreation Staff and must maintain direct contact in order to insure proper communication.
 The duties of a team captain include, but are not limited to:

 - Being familiar with all policy and procedures included in this handbook and communicate this information to all team members.